-- Store in an airtight container.
+- Store coffee beans in an airtight container.
 You can find both ceramic and stainless steel vacuum canisters – we’ll get to that in a minute.

-- Store your storage container in a cool and shady place – cupboards or pantries are the perfect places.
+- Store your coffee container in a cool and shady place – cupboards or pantries are the perfect places.